jmwilson/lti-arithmetic/README.md

 # lti-arithmetic
-Arithmetical manipulation for scipy.signal.lti TransferFunction
+Arithmetic manipulation for scipy.signal.lti TransferFunction

 LTI system representations in scipy do not offer built-in composability.
 Given two instances of `scipy.signal.lti`, for example, `H` and `G`,